-This boon causes exclusive items to appear and be highlighted in shops during a restock.
-The items are always of rarity 83 or above and only players with the Black Market Goods boon activated can see or purchase these items.
+This boon causes exclusive items to appear in shops as they're restocked, highlighted as the Dazzling Blue Mussel Shell above is.
+These items are always of rarity 83 or above and only players with the Black Market Goods boon activated can see or purchase them.
 Having a high rarity doesn't necessarily mean that the item will earn you a large profit, but none of the items we have witnessed showing up would cause you to suffer a loss.
 Also, since you are only competing against other players with the boon activated you have an increased chance of successfully buying the item as fewer people will be attempting to purchase it.
 Overall, having this boon activated won't automatically make you a restocking master, but it will definitely help you to cut a sizable profit.

 The Other Stuff